-Type String
+String

-Description Path to the force field parameter file.
-Absolute path if starting with / or ./, relative to \$AMSRESOURCES/ForceFields/ReaxFF otherwise.
+Path to the force field parameter file.
+The path can be absolute or relative.
+Relative paths starting with ./ are considered relative to the directory in which the calculation is started, otherwise they are considered relative to \$AMSRESOURCES/ForceFields/ReaxFF.